 Consumer Price Index, Useless Ingredients, and the Gold Price

 Another theory of what drives the gold price changes to the consumer price index, also known as inflation.
 Consumer prices have been skyrocketing.
 But the price of gold has not.
 So is this a bullish signal?

 We will leave aside the obvious contradiction.
 If rising consumer prices cause the price of gold to rise, and consumer prices rose but the gold price did not, then the theory’s prediction has not come true.
 So there is no reason to expect it to become true in the future.

 Whether rising prices are a signal for gold, depends on the cause of the rise in prices.
 If prices are going up due to nonmonetary forces such as tariffs, restrictions on energy production, and increasing number and cost of regulations (which we call useless ingredients), then why should that drive up the price of gold?
 There is no mechanical apparatus that connects the prices of consumer goods to the price of gold.

 There are times when the prices of gold and consumer goods are rising together.
 But other times when one is moving up sharply, but not the other.
-For example, 2009-2011, the price of gold more than doubled.
-Or this year, consumer prices are up about 6.3% according to Bureau of Labor Statistics.
+For example, in 2009-2011, the price of gold more than doubled.
+Or this year, consumer prices are up about 6.3% according to the Bureau of Labor Statistics.
 The price of gold is down about 5%.

 The Different Causes of Inflation

 Consumer prices are up due to the nonmonetary factors we mention above, most especially whiplash from the lockdown imposed in response to Covid.
 Every business from retail to repair has learned that they cannot rely on products delivered promptly.
 So naturally, prices go up to ration the limited supply.